 When not working, Sara Lynn enjoys cooking, visiting with friends, singing, and being outdoors.
 Sara Lynn is married to Barbie Levine and is Savta to Ruby.

-Susie Chalom has been teaching in the Twin Cities community since 1970, when she taught Hebrew language and Torah at Talmud Torah of Minneapolis.
-Before that, she taught English in the IDF to pilots who were preparing to be trained in the United States.
+Susie Chalom has been teaching in the Twin Cities community since 1970, when she came from Israel and taught Hebrew language and Torah at Talmud Torah of Minneapolis.
+Before that, she had taught English in the IDF to pilots who were preparing to be trained in the United States.
 She trained in Second Language Acquisition and Literature at Tel Aviv University and since then has studied many other subjects always in search of deepening and expanding her knowledge of all Jewish topics.

-Earl Schwartz is a member of Hamline University’s religion faculty.
+Earl Schwartz is retired from the Hamline University religion department.
 He is the author of numerous books and articles on Jewish life and education, including The Arc of the Covenant: Jewish Educational Success on the Upper Mississippi, a study of Jewish communal education in St. Paul.

 Rabbi David Thomas recently retired from his role as senior rabbi at Congregation Beth El in Sudbury, MA after 17 years.
 Rabbi Thomas launched the award-winning MetroWest Free Medical Program and is known for his social action and racial justice initiatives as well as leading his congregation to a vote declaring a Sanctuary in Support of Immigrants in 2017.
 Drawn to study of the Hasidic masters, David’s teaching is engaging and participatory.